markets/invisible_captcha/README.md

 }
 ```

-_**Note:** `params` will be filtered according to your `Rails.application.config.filter_parameters` configuration, making them (probably) safe for logging.
-But always double-check that you're not inadvertently logging sensitive form data, like passwords and credit cards._
+**NOTE:** `params` will be filtered according to your `Rails.application.config.filter_parameters` configuration, making them (probably) safe for logging.
+But always double-check that you're not inadvertently logging sensitive form data, like passwords and credit cards.

 ### Content Security Policy